top of page

 Anxiety and Pain In Horses, the Microbe-Gut-Brain Axis

-What is the Hindgut
+What is the Equine Hindgut?

 What is the gut-brain axis?

-What is the microbe-gut-brain axis
+What is the microbe-gut-brain axis?

 The microbe-gut-brain axis is more extensive than the gut-brain axis and includes immune cells, glands, gut, the nervous system, hormones, intestinal bacteria, and the brain.

-The main purpose of this axis is to maintain balance (homeostasis) a steady state able to provide the best functioning conditions of the gastrointestinal tract.
+The main purpose of this axis is to maintain balance (homeostasis) - a steady state able to provide the best functioning conditions of the gastrointestinal tract.

 Where Does It Wrong?

-Muscular/joint pain, anxiety, and nervousness are common in horses.
+Muscular or joint pain, anxiety, and nervousness are common in horses.
 New research has indicated the onset may originate from an imbalanced microbial community in the hindgut causing changes through the microbe-gut-brain axis.

 The microbe-gut-brain axis is crucial for creating and maintaining the health of the entire body.
 If the balance within the gut bacteria community is altered (through diet/medication/environmental stress) the result can be an increased production of chemicals that affect the nervous system, promoting pain and sensitivity (Malatji et al 2017).